Welcome to Montpellier

-Unlike many other southern towns, Montpellier has no Roman heritage.
-Instead it was founded in the 10th century by the counts of Toulouse, and later became a prosperous trading port as well as a scholarly centre (Europe’s first medical school was founded here in the 12th century).
+Unlike many southern towns, Montpellier has no Roman heritage.
+It was founded in the 10th century by the counts of Toulouse and later became a prosperous trading port as well as a scholarly centre – Europe’s first medical school was established here in the 12th century.

-The population swelled in the 1960s when many French settlers left independent Algeria and settled here, and it’s now one of southern France's most multicultural cities – and with students making up over a third of the population, it's also a place that seems eternally young at heart.
+The population swelled in the 1960s when many French settlers left independent Algeria and relocated here, and it’s now France's fastest-growing city and one of its most multicultural.
+Students make up over a third of the population, giving it a spirited vibe.